Jeromeseun/Student_Depression_Dataset/README.md

     -  Depression
     - Family Illness Count

- ## Exploratory Data Analysis
+ ## Exploratory Data Analysis (EDA)
 1. What is the total number of Students in the institution?
-(Card)
 2. What is the total Number of Depressed Students in the institution?
-(Card)
-3. What is the Average age grade of students who suffer from depression (Card)
+3. What is the Average age grade of students who suffer from depression?
 4. What is the Total Percentage of Depressed students in the institution?
-(DAX function and Card)
-5. What is the total number of depressed students by Gender (Stack column chart)
+5. What is the total number of depressed students by Gender?
-6. What is the Average CGPA of Depressed students (Matrix)
+6. What is the Average CGPA of Depressed students?
-7. What is the profession of Students in the institution? (slicer)
+7. What is the profession of Students in the institution?
-8. Top 10 Cities with the highest number of depressed students (Clustered column chart)
+8. Top 10 Cities with the highest number of depressed students
-9. How many Depressed students by Gender have a Family History of Mental Illness (Clustered column chart)
+9. How many Depressed students by Gender have a Family History of Mental Illness?
-10. How many Depressed students have suicidal thoughts (Donut Chart)
+10. How many Depressed students have suicidal thoughts
-11. How many Depressed students are Financially Stressed (Stacked Column Chart)
+11. How many Depressed students are Financially Stressed
-12. What is the Total Number of  Depressed students by Age (Line Chart)
+12. What is the Total Number of  Depressed students by Age
-13. What are the Dietary Habits of the Depressed students(Stacked Column Chart)
+13. What are the Dietary Habits of the Depressed students
-14. What is the Sleep Duration of Depressed students (Cluster bar chart)
+14. What is the Sleep Duration of Depressed students
-15. Are the Depressed students having Study Satisfaction (Area Chart)
+15. Are the Depressed students having Study Satisfaction
-16. Are the Depressed students having Job Satisfaction (Clustered column chart)
+16. Are the Depressed students having Job Satisfaction
-17. Are the Depressed students having Academic Pressure (Line Chart)
+17. Are the Depressed students having Academic Pressure
-18. What are the degrees of the Depressed student (Cluster bar chart)
+18. What are the degrees of the Depressed student